The key decision criteria for your B2B online shop based on Shopware

 Budget limits for individual users or departments

-4. Quick Order and Reorder
+4. Quick ordering and reordering

-Efficiency is crucial in B2B purchasing:
+Efficiency is critical in B2B purchasing:

 Direct entry of item numbers (SKUs)